Charles Palliser: Work

-He has published five novels, which have been translated into a dozen languages; among them French, German, Dutch, Finnish, Spanish, Greek, Japanese, Lithuanian, Polish, and Russian.
+He has published six novels, which have been translated into a dozen languages; among them French, German, Dutch, Finnish, Spanish, Greek, Japanese, Lithuanian, Polish, and Russian.
 Palliser has also written for the theatre, radio, and television.
 His stage play, Week Nothing, toured Scotland in 1980.
 His 90-minute radio play, The Journal of Simon Owen, was commissioned by the BBC and twice broadcast on Radio 4 in June 1982.
 His short TV film, Obsessions: Writing, was broadcast by the BBC and published by BBC Publications in 1991.
 His short radio play, Artist with Designs, was broadcast on BBC Radio 3 on 21 February 2004.